 Further aloft in the shadow of the parkway is Big Jim’s, a legendary bare-bones, old Pittsburgh style bar with a loyal following.
-Down the street is the church Andy Warhol used to attend.
+Down the street is Saint John Chrysostom Byzantine Catholic Church, where Andy Warhol was baptized.

 Wedged between Hazelwood to the south, Oakland to the north and Squirrel Hill to the east, Greenfield’s hilly topography offers magnificent views of Downtown and Schenley Park.
 On foot or bike, it’s an easy jaunt from Greenfield to Squirrel Hill’s abundant eateries and shops.

 The community is less pricey than many of its neighboring enclaves, but just as convenient to their amenities, so first-time homebuyers love it.